PulseTile/PulseTile-RA-Lerna/README.md

 $ lerna bootstrap
 ```

-- After new project will be bootstrap, you should re-install all required dependencies:
+- After new project was bootstrap, you should re-install all required dependencies:

 ```
 $ yarn install